andriy-baran/action_form/README.md

 end
 ```

-#### **Custom Host Object**
+#### **Custom Owner Object**

-You can pass a custom host object when initializing a form, allowing you to separate form logic from business logic:
+You can pass a custom owner object when initializing a form, allowing you to separate form logic from business logic:

 ```ruby
 class HostObject